yuvalmGS/gigaspaces-wiki-jekyll/xap97/jdbc-driver.markdown

 # Nested Field Query

 You may use as part of the JDBC select statement nested fields.
-These could be [Map](http://download-llnw.oracle.com/javase/6/docs/api/java/util/Map.html) type fields or user defined data type fields within the Space object.
+These could be a Map type fields or user defined data type fields within the Space object.
 See below example for a space class with a nested Map and a nested object fields.
 Both are indexed:

 {% highlight java %}
 public class MyData implements Serializable{